SC-005 – Encryption

 • Technical controls approved by the UTHSC Office of Cybersecurity

-8. All email communications that involve email addresses outside of the UTHSC email environment and that contain UTHSC data or information with a classification ranking of 3 in any area either in the body of the email, or as attachment require that the email be encrypted.
+8. All email communications that involve email addresses outside of the UTHSC email environment and that contain UTHSC data or information with a level 2 categorization ranking either in the body of the email or as an attachment require that the email be encrypted.

 2. Email messages containing encrypted data may never include the password in the same message as the encrypted data.
 Individuals who are unsure if they are correctly encrypting electronic data transfers should contact the ITS Office of Cybersecurity at itsecurity@uthsc.edu.